 Conservative Treatment

-Lacrimal sac massage (Crigler method): 5–10 strokes per set, 2–4 sets per day.
-4)
+Lacrimal sac massage (Crigler method): 5–10 compressions per set, 2–4 sets per day.4)

 Antibiotic eye drops: Use only when necessary.
-Be aware of the risk of resistant bacteria.
-4)
+Be aware of the risk of resistant bacteria.4)

 Indication: First-line treatment up to 6 months of age.